Kamothe

-Kamothe is a node of Navi Mumbai in the Raigad District, developed and maintained by CIDCO.
-It is located on the Sion Panvel Highway and is the third node towards Mumbai after Panvel and Kalamboli,It is divided into 48 sectors though much of it is developed only till sector 38.
+Kamothe is a node of Panvel in the Raigad District, developed and maintained by CIDCO.
+It is located on the Sion Panvel Highway and is the third node towards Mumbai after Panvel and Kalamboli.
+It is divided into 48 sectors though much of it is developed only till sector 38.

 Location

 The site of Kamothe adjoins the Central Business District of Belapur (CBD Belapur) of Navi Mumbai and is surrounded by Kharghar in its north, Taloja in north-east, Kalamboli in its east and Panvel in its south.
-The western region of Kamothe is a wet land area with enormous mangroves and towards the western side, this bed of mangroves will end thus giving way to the upcoming Navi Mumbai International Airport, which is estimated to be finished by 2024.
+The western region of Kamothe is a wet land area with enormous mangroves and towards the western side, this bed of mangroves will end thus giving way to the upcoming Navi Mumbai International Airport, which has become operational since December 26, 2025.
 Which can be viewed from the edges of the town due to its elevated position.
-Kamothe is nustled between the NH548 (connecting to JNPT road) and the Mumbai-Satara Highway.
+Kamothe is nestled between the NH548 (connecting to JNPT road) and the Mumbai-Satara Highway.
 The site is also connected to the small village- Jui Gaav.

 Characteristics

+A modern outpatient clinical setup for diagnostic sonography and medical imaging services in the Kamothe node.

 Kamothe is a spacious node, as it is evenly divided into 48 sectors and has some great infrastructure facilities.
 It is experiencing rapid growth, with a substantial rise in the population in the past five years.